sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 result file with a “\_table” suffix that is written in a tabular format, and contains summaries for each experimental block that was run.
-This file can be further processed to obtain a “session summary table” results file with a “\_table\_processed” suffix, that contains summaries for an entire experimental session.
+This file can be further processed to obtain a “session summary table” results file with a “\_table\_processed” suffix.
+The "session summary table" file contains summaries for an entire experimental session.
 In this file the results are averaged across different blocks that have exactly the same parameters stored in the “\_table” file.